hugheaves/solo-led-control/README.md

 ## Combining options

 Finally, you can combine different settings for different LED's into a single command:

-`led_control.py --reset all --color 255 128 32 --applyto front_left --applyto front_right --color 0 0 255 --flash strobe --applyto back_left --applyto back_right`
+`led_control.py --reset all --color 255 128 32 --applyto front_left --applyto front_right --color 0 0 255 --pattern strobe --applyto back_left --applyto back_right`

 The "--applyto" option will take the preceding settings and apply them to the given LED.